skthegawd/Next.js-vader/README.md

 # Vader AI - Next.js Frontend

-This is the frontend for the Vader AI assistant, optimized for the **Death Star UI**.
+This is the frontend for the Vader AI assistant, optimize d for the **Death Star UI**.